Mikhail Tal

 His nickname was "Misha", a diminutive for Mikhail, and he earned the nickname "The Magician from Riga".
 Both The Mammoth Book of the World's Greatest Chess Games and Modern Chess Brilliancies include more games by Tal than any other player.
 He also held the record for the longest unbeaten streak in competitive chess history with 95 games (46 wins, 49 draws) between 23 October 1973 and 16 October 1974, until Ding Liren's streak of 100 games (29 wins, 71 draws) between 9 August 2017 and 11 November 2018.
 In addition, Tal was a highly regarded chess writer.

 Tal died on 28 June 1992 in Moscow, Russia.
-The Mikhail Tal Memorial chess tournament has been held in Moscow annually since 2006.
+The Mikhail Tal Memorial chess tournament was held in Moscow annually between 2006 and 2014, with two more tournaments in 2016 and 2018.

 Early years

-Tal was born in Riga, Republic of Latvia, into a Jewish family.
+Tal was born in Riga, Latvia, into a Jewish family.
 According to his friend Gennadi Sosonko, his true father was a family friend identified only as "Uncle Robert"; however, this was vehemently denied by Tal's third wife Angelina.
 Uncle Robert had been a taxi driver in Paris in the 1920s and had lost all his family in World War II.
-His mother, Ida Grigoryevna, was the eldest of four sisters; Tal frequently visited the Netherlands to see his aunt, Riva and another of his aunts settled in the US but visited Riga.
+His mother, Ida Grigoryevna, was the eldest of four sisters; Tal frequently visited the Netherlands to see his aunt, Riva, and another of his aunts settled in the United States but visited Riga.

 As a child, Tal joined the Riga Palace of Young Pioneers chess club.
 In 1949, he played Ratmir Kholmov, a young master who had recently competed in the prestigious Chigorin Memorial in 1947, in a simultaneous exhibition.
 Tal used an imaginative combination to win his game at the age of 13.

 Alexander Koblents began tutoring him in 1949, after which Tal's game rapidly improved, and by 1951 he had qualified for the Latvian Championship.
 In the 1952 Latvian Championship, Tal finished ahead of his trainer.
 Tal won his first Latvian title in 1953, and was awarded the title of Candidate Master.
 He became a Soviet Master in 1954 by defeating Vladimir Saigin in a qualifying match.
 That same year he also scored his first win over a grandmaster when Yuri Averbakh lost on time in a drawn position.
 Tal graduated in Literature from the University of Latvia, writing a thesis on the satirical works of Ilf and Petrov, and taught school in Riga for a time in his early twenties.
 He was a member of the Daugava Sports Society, and represented Latvia in internal Soviet team competitions.

-In 1959 he married 19-year-old Salli Landau, an actress with the Riga Youth Theatre; they divorced in 1970.
-In 2003, Landau published a biography in Russia of her late ex-husband.
+In 1959, he married 19-year-old Salli Landau, an actress with the Riga Youth Theatre; they divorced in 1970.
+In 2003, Landau published a biography in Russian of her late ex-husband.